-There are specific key terms organizations may want to be familiar with to ensure the guidelines surrounding how businesses handle personal data is completely understood.
+There are specific key terms organizations may want to be familiar with to ensure the guidelines surrounding how businesses handle personal data are completely understood.
 These key definitions include:

 In the General Data Protection Regulation, “personal data” pertains to any information that relates to a subject of data from an identifiable or already identified person.
 Personal data can reference any information that can identify an individual, including: